A Walking Tour of Waterford City

 Meeting your guide on the pier, it's a 30-minute coach transfer into the city center where your walking tour commences.
 The Vikings founded Waterford City some 1,100 years ago and it had extensive trading links with Viking settlements overseas.
 Later, in the year 1170, the city was taken by the Normans who sealed their victory by the marriage of their leader Strongbow to Aoife, daughter of the King of Leinster.
 Learn the history of this fascinating city in a humorous and light-hearted way as your guide walks you through the narrow winding streets.
 Your guide will also relay some interesting facts about the city.
 For instance, the only family in the world, which has a father and son both decorated with the Victoria Cross for bravery, was the Roberts family who hail from Waterford.

-Following an enjoyable and informative visit to the museum, free time will be allowed in the city center for you to explore on your own or do some shopping before it's time to re-join your coach for the return transfer to the pier.
+Following these enjoyable and informative visits, free time will be allowed in the city center for you to explore on your own and perhaps revisit the Medieval Museum or the Bishop’s Palace (no additional fee), or do some shopping before it's time to re-join your coach for the return transfer to the pier.